- You want to spend how much on a keyboard?!?

 A few months ago, my wife, a freelancer of many years, told me she wanted to get a new keyboard.
 That sounded reasonable to me.
 Though her current keyboard worked fine, she was complaining about hand and arm pain.
 She felt the keys were too tough to press.

+Do I need any workspace upgrades?
 I’ll make do with what I have

-Enter the Logitech K860 wireless ergonomic keyboard
+Maybe a few workspace upgrades aren’t a bad idea—enter the Logitech K860 wireless ergonomic keyboard

 Knowing the keyboard connected via both Bluetooth and a unified USB receiver was a plus.
 I have limited USB ports, and though a USB hub is an option, this was a cleaner, simpler one.
 I know Bluetooth can be finicky.
 But knock on wood, since connecting it over a week ago, I’ve had zero issues.
 But knowing I have the USB dongle as a backup is comforting.